emberjs/rfcs/text/0000-modifiers.md

 ## Drawbacks

-The drawbacks of adding element modifiers largely deal with explaining when to use a classic Ember component for encapsulating some DOM manipulation versus when to use an element modifier.
+The drawbacks of adding element modifiers largely deal with explaining when to use a classic component for encapsulating some DOM manipulation versus when to use an element modifier.
 That being said it is likely that the recommendation would be to use element modifiers if you are just manually modifying the DOM.

 This API also doesn't attempt to create a corollary of `this.element` for Glimmer Components and instead offers a different API for altering DOM nodes directly.
 This expands the surface area of Ember's API.